mokkabonna/vue-vuelidate-jsonschema/README.md

 The plan is to support all rules.
 PR's are welcome.

+### Validation of the json schema itself

+This library does little to no validation of the schema itself.
+So if you have a property of type integer and define a minLength property (an unsupported validator for integer), that validator is actually added.
+There are loads of tools that do validation for you and this should be ideally be done at creation time of the schema rather than at runtime, adding overhead.

 ### Property schema exposure

 The schema for the property and any params are passed to all the validators and available like this: